 When I finished my honours degree in environmental science, I worked as a scientific researcher focusing on seabird populations throughout New Zealand and Australia.
 These positions were only short-term contracts, so my entrepreneurial journey started when I turned a baking hobby into a small business during the time between seabird work.
 I stocked clients around Hobart with corporate morning teas for meetings, and made cakes to order for special occasions.
 This never grew larger than a side hustle, and I wasn't making a great deal of money from it.
 I really enjoyed running my own company and having complete control over business decisions and direction.

 When I moved to South Africa in 2016, I toyed with the idea of relaunching Short and Sweet (the name of my baking business), then after some market research realized that the baking industry is already quite saturated, and very competitively priced.
 I was now looking for a business model which required minimal start-up costs in terms of capital investment, fast turn around time from lead to sale, an industry that had promising growth, and most importantly something I could learn as I went.
-My partner's mother had been involved in recruitment, so I thought why not start an HR company?
 I launched Aurora HR Solutions in January 2017 and focused on recruiting in the IT and digital marketing industries.
 I established strong collaborative relationships with other female-owned businesses throughout Johannesburg which has allowed me to offer my clients a comprehensive HR service.
 Since launching almost two years ago, Aurora HR has grown steadily and I now have established a loyal client base in South Africa.